Your cart is currently empty!

 15. Don’t Overdo Caffeine

-But a lot can increase cortisol, heart rate, and breathing rate so you feel more stressed.
-Be sure not to eat or drink more than what’s typical for you before you take the test.
+However, eating or drinking too much can increase cortisol, heart rate, and breathing rate, making you feel more stressed.
+Therefore, before taking the test, be sure not to eat or drink more than is typical.

-And remember, these include coffee, tea, chocolate bars, energy drinks, and other sources.
+Remember, these include coffee, tea, chocolate bars, energy drinks, and other sources of caffeine.
 Caffeine can add up quickly.

 16. Find the Perfect Test-Taking Environment